What is AEPS and Why is it Important for You?

 - Confirm the Transaction: Once your iris is successfully matched, the transaction will be processed.

-- Get a Receipt: Always ask for a receipt as proof of your transaction.
+- Get a Receipt: Always request a receipt as proof of the transaction.

 With Iris Scan AEPS, you can perform several important banking services easily and securely.